-Teaching Compassion, Respect & Responsiblity toward animals and others
+Teaching Compassion, Respect & Responsiblity toward animals & others

 I conceived The Shiloh Project because of my deep concern about incidents of youth committing cruel, violent and abusive crimes against animals, and about the correlation between animal abuse and domestic violence or other violence toward humans.
 Animal abusers are five times more likely to commit crimes against people, four times more likely to commit property crimes and three times more likely to have a record for drug or disorderly conduct offenses.